Why Study Health Informatics?

 Doctors depend on rock-solid information to make informed patient-care decisions.
-Specialists in medical informatics ensure physicians can access exactly what they need, precisely when they need it.
+Specialists in Health Informatics ensure physicians can access exactly what they need, precisely when they need it.

 Computers have been an integral part of the healthcare workplace for years.
 But HIPAA regulations, new technology and a growing focus on patient safety have made information management more critical than ever.

 At SUNY Downstate, the only academic health center in Brooklyn, you'll work with health providers, technologists and administrators as you learn how data fits into the patient care experience.
 Our computer labs are updated with the same technology you'll use on the job.
 And you'll even have remote access to software you'll need to complete assignments.

 You can complete this master's program on a full- or part-time basis.
 Most classes are offered at night, which means you'll be able to work during the day.

 - This five-semester program will teach you to organize, store and retrieve health information data.